 1. Email the newsletter to your client base

 2. Print the newsletter and mail it to your clients

 3. Post the newsletter on your firm website

 Despite the popularity of e-mail, clients still prefer printed newsletters.
 Surveys indicate that 33% of respondents prefer print, 21% favour email and 41% want to receive your newsletter in both formats.
 Printed newsletters have a longer shelf life and their physical presence can make a stronger, more lasting impression on the reader.
 On the flip side, electronic newsletters cost less to produce and are easier to distribute provided you have an up to date list of email addresses.
 Clients and prospects can then share your newsletter with their friends and business colleagues.

 Your website should let visitors and prospects subscribe to your newsletter and build a database for future marketing campaigns.
 Your client newsletters, including archived editions, should also be available for download from your website.

 On The Money is emailed to you in the first week of March, June, September and December each year.
-You can download a sample copy by clicking here and to subscribe simply go to /products/on-the-money-client-newsletter/ and complete your details.
+You can download a sample copy by simply going to /products/on-the-money-client-newsletter/ and complete your details.
 We will then contact you to obtain your logo in a suitable format and discuss your preferred newsletter starting date.